 - Opportunities for integration with district heating networks, creating a circular energy model.

-Trigeneration (CCHP): Adding Absorption-Based Cooling
+- Trigeneration (CCHP): Adding Absorption-Based Cooling

 Source: Shutterstock Explore

-- Their efficiency ($\text{COP} \sim 0.7$ for single-effect) means they are best used where thermal energy is abundant and inexpensive.
+- Efficiency (COP): Their efficiency (Coefficient of Performance, e.g., 0.7 for single-effect) means they are best used where thermal energy is abundant and inexpensive.

 When Do CHP and CCHP Make Sense for Data Centers?

-They are not suitable when:
+Conversely, they are generally not suitable when:

 - Reducing grid dependence through on-site generation.

-- Increasing fuel-to-energy efficiency via heat recovery.
+- Significantly increasing fuel-to-energy efficiency via heat recovery.

 - Lowering operational costs under the right market conditions.